Madhvendra Singh: Career

 Madhvendra Singh is a son of Major General K Bhagwati Singh and was educated at St. Xavier's School, Jaipur, in the Indian state of Rajasthan.
 His military career began in July 1958 when he joined the National Defence Academy, from which he moved to the Indian Navy in January 1963.

 He won various awards early in his naval career and chose to specialise in Gunnery, for which purpose he subsequently attended courses at the National Defence College in New Delhi, as well as abroad at institutions such as the Royal Military College of Science at Shrivenham, United Kingdom, the Defence Services Staff College in Wellington, Tamil Nadu and the Naval War College at Newport, USA.
 He was promoted to lieutenant-commander on 16 February 1973 and to commander on 1 July 1977.

 Aside from his numerous staff appointments, Singh commanded INS Viraat, INS Ranvir and INS Talwar, which are an aircraft carrier, a guided missile destroyer and a frigate, respectively.
 He also commanded the Naval Academy at Kochi.
-He was promoted to captain on 1 July 1983, and was promoted rear admiral on 13 September 1990.
+He was promoted to captain on 1 July 1983, and was promoted to rear admiral on 13 September 1990.

 Active service operations in which Singh was involved include the 1961 actions in Goa and in both the 1965 and 1971 Indo-Pakistani wars.
 His later operations included the 1987 Operation Pawan in Sri Lanka and acting as commander of the Western Maritime Theatre during the Kargil War of 1999.

 Singh has been awarded both the Param Vishist Seva Medal and the Ati Vishist Seva Medal for his service.